orca-zhang/ecache/README_en.md

 ## Instruction

 - `NewLRUCache`
-  - First parameter is the number of buckets, each bucket will use an independent lock
+  - First parameter is the number of buckets, each bucket will use an independent lock, max to 65535(for 65536 buckets)
     - Don't worry, just set as you want, `ecache` will find a suitable number which is convenient for mask calculation later
-  - Second parameter is the number of items that each bucket can hold
+  - Second parameter is the number of items that each bucket can hold, max to 65535
-    - When `ecache` is full, there should be `first parameter X second parameter` item
+    - When `ecache` is full, there should be `first parameter X second parameter` item, max to 4.2 billion items
   - \[Optional\]Third parameter is the expiration time of each item
     - `ecache` uses internal counter to improve performance, default 100ms accuracy, calibration every second
     - No parameter or pass `0`, means permanent

 ## Best Practices

+- Support any type of value
+  - Provides `Put`/`PutInt64`/`PutBytes` three methods to adapt to different scenarios and need to be used in pairs with `Get`/`GetInt64`/`GetBytes` (the latter two methods have less GC cost)
 - Store pointers for complex objects (Note: ⚠️ Do not modify its fields once it is put in, even if it is taken out again, because the item may be accessed by other people at the same time)
   - If you need to modify, the solution: take out each individual assignment of the field, or use [copier to make a deep copy and modify on the copy](#need-to-modify-and-store-the-object-pointer)
 - Objects can also be stored directly (compared to the previous one, the performance is worse because there are copy operations when taken out)
 - The larger cached objects, the better, the upper level of the business, the better (save memory assembly and data organization time)
 - If you don’t want to erase the hot data due to traversal requests, you can switch to [`LRU-2` mode](#LRU-2-mode), there may be very little loss (💬 [What Is LRU-2](#What-Is-LRU-2))